How to complain

 - Within five business days of receiving a complaint, send the complainant a written acknowledgement with details of the person and organisation handling their complaint together with a copy of our complaints handling procedure.

 - Investigate the complaint.
 This will be carried out by a senior member of staff who has authority to offer redress and will ensure complaints are handled fairly, consistently and promptly.

-- Within four weeks of receiving the complaint, send the complainant a written final response which will offer redress (whether or not complaint is accepted) or reject the complaint giving our reasons for doing so.
+- Within eight weeks of receiving the complaint, send the complainant a written final response which will offer redress (whether or not complaint is accepted) or reject the complaint giving our reasons for doing so.

-What next: Eligible Complainants with an insurance policy?
+What next: Eligible Complainants?